astellon/soundio-cr/README.md

 # soundio-cr

-TODO: Write a description here
+This is Crystal bindings for [libsoundio](https://github.com/andrewrk/libsoundio).

 ## Installation

+1. Install libsoundio as you like.

-1. Add the dependency to your `shard.yml`:
+2. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: